danelowe/glia/README.md

 ### Areas

 An 'area' is a distinct layout that is completely separate from another area.
-For example many apps would have a `:frontend` area, and a `:backend` area.
+For example many apps would have a `:frontend` area, and an `:admin` area.

 If you app code is organised into modules, you may wish to keep a layout file in each module.
 This way, the layout files can each place cells related to their own modules on any page of the app.